Real Estate Management and Development

 Finance Faculty

-David A. Becher, PhD (Pennsylvania State University) Department of Finance.
+David A. Becher, PhD (Pennsylvania State University).
 Professor.
 Mergers and acquisitions, corporate governance, financial institutions.

-Jie Cai, PhD (University of Iowa) Department of Finance.
+Jie Cai, PhD (University of Iowa).
 Associate Professor.
 Investment banking, mergers and acquisitions, corporate finance and corporate governance.

 Naveen Daniel, PhD (Arizona State University).
 Associate Professor.
 Corporate governance, mutual funds, hedge funds.

-Daniel Dorn, PhD (Columbia University) Department of Finance.
+Daniel Dorn, PhD (Columbia University).
 Associate Professor.
 Capital markets and investments; behavioral finance.

-Eliezer M. Fich, PhD (New York University) Department of Finance.
+Eliezer M. Fich, PhD (New York University) Trustee Professor.
 Professor.
 Empirical topics in corporate finance.

-Patricia Robak, PhD (Lehigh University) Department of Finance.
+Patricia Robak, PhD (Lehigh University).
 Clinical Professor.
 Investments, money and banking, international finance.

 Diana Sandberg, MS (Drexel University).
 Associate Clinical Professor.
 Portfolio management, derivatives, investment management.